 Value of attribute spatialDimensions size allowed? units allowed?
-Allowable kinds of units Default value of attribute units "3" "2" yes yes yes yes units of volume, or dimensionless units of area, or dimensionless "volume" "area" "1" "0" yes no yes no units of length, or dimensionless (no units allowed) "length"
+Allowable kinds of units Default value of attribute units "3" yes yes units of volume, or dimensionless "volume" "2" yes yes units of area, or dimensionless "area" "1" yes yes units of length, or dimensionless "length" " o " no no (no units allowed)

 Table 3: The units permitted for compartment sizes.
 If spatialDimensions="0", the compartment's units attribute must be left unset.
 Units of volume means litres, cubic metres, or units derived from them; units of area means square metres or units derived from square metres; and units of length means metres or units derived from metres.
-(See also Table 2 on page 41 and Table 1 on page 37.)
+(See also Table 2 on page 42 and Table 1 on page 38.)